microsoft/DeepSpeedExamples/README.md

 # Note on Megatron examples

 Please use the latest [Megatron-DeepSpeed fork](https://github.com/microsoft/Megatron-DeepSpeed) instead of the deprecated/old megatron forks in the megatron folder.

+# DeepSpeed Huggingface Inference Examples
+The DeepSpeed Huggingface inference [README](./inference/huggingface/README.md) explains how to get started.

 # Contributing